 It is a theory developed by Raymond Vernon to explain certain types of FDI made by US companies in western Europe after world war the second.
 Vernon identifies four stages of production cycle: innovation, growth, Maturity and decline.
 In the first stage of product cycle (innovation) the manufacturer gain a monopolistic export advantage from product innovation developed for domestic market.
-Even though production cost in some other countries may be low at the innovation stage, production concentrated are in the domestic economy.
-However, when the product transferred to the next production cycle stage the domestic manufactures get an incentive to invest abroad to exploit low production cost and to prevent the loss of the export market to local producers.
+Even though production cost in some other countries may be low at the innovation stage, productions concentrated are in the domestic economy.
+However, when the product transferred to the next production cost and to prevent the loss of the export market to local producers.
 In the maturity product cycle stage cost competition among all producers including imitating foreign firms intensifies.
 At this stage the domestic manufacturers may also shift production from the country of initial FDI to low cost country sustaining the old subsidiary with new product.
 Therefore, according to the product life cycle theory FDI come into existence when the product reaches in growth and maturity stages.
 Vernon product life cycle theory is more relevant to manufacturers' initial entries into foreign market than to MNCs that had FDI already in place.
-This is because many MNCs engaged successfully in the FDI without following the product life cycle stages, (Ibid).
+This is because many MNCs engaged successfully in the FDI without following the product life cycle stages (Ibid).